hrydgard/ppsspp-site/docs/faq.md

 ## Does PPSSPP work on Chromecast?

 This is not currently actively supported.
 In theory it should work, but many people have reported problems with folder selection and file permissions.

+## My SD card won't work for loading games after upgrading to Android 13!

+I've had a couple of reports of this, and one customer reported being able to solve the problem by reformatting the SD card from scratch, and copying back the stuff on it.
+Still unclear what was going on.

+In general, SD cards are a bit iffy on the more recent Android versions and can have some really strange problems, unfortunately.